RICHMOND, Va. β State leaders say they are aware of a technical issue causing delays for some Virginia families waiting for summer food assistance.

-Virginia SUN Bucks provides eligible families with $120 per child to help with groceries during the summer months.
+A statement published by Virginia's SUN Bucks program, which provides eligible families with $120 per child to help with groceries during the summer months, says some families have not received their benefits as scheduled.

-Most eligible families are automatically enrolled, so if you participate in SNAP or TANF, you should have seen that money active in your accounts on Friday, July 18.
+Automatically enrolled families who participate in SNAP or TANF should have seen that money active in their accounts on Friday, July 18.

 If your child received free or reduced lunch during the school year, you are also automatically eligible.